 Jump to:

 In planning terms, the line between temporary and permanent can be tricky to pin down.
-Plastic sheds might not look permanent, but they could be classified as one within UK laws, depending on the situation at hand.
+Plastic sheds might not look permanent, but they could be classified as a development within UK laws, depending on the situation at hand.
 Here’s what you need to know to clear things up.

 Are Plastic Sheds Considered Permanent?

-Generally, no. Most plastic sheds are temporary because they’re made from lightweight materials that aren’t designed to be structural in the long term.
-Other factors that support this are if the shed:
+Physically speaking, most people consider plastic sheds to be temporary because they’re made from lightweight materials that aren’t designed to be structural in the long term.
+Other factors that support this idea are if the shed:

-But let’s look at the situations where the distinction between temporary and permanent actually matters:
+But let’s look at the specific situations where this physical distinction between temporary and permanent actually matters:

 ‘Permanent Structure’ Explained